Klodii/dotfiles/.config/linux/fedora/wacom_screen_selector.md

 |Linear     | 0   | 0   | 100 | 100 |
 |Soft       | 0   | 75  | 25  | 100 |
 |Firm       | 50  | 0   | 100 | 50  |

+To Disable pressure entirely (recommended): make the pen send maximum pressure all the time, so every stroke is solid and uniform, x1=0 y1=100 x2=0 y2=100.

 ### Permanent Configuration